isomerpages/govtech-im8/_catalog/Access Control.md

 ### Control Statement

-Require MFA for remote developer, maintainer, or administrator access.
+Require MFA for remote developer, maintainer, or administrator access at login.

 ### Control Recommendations

 Ensure that the authentication factors are different and independent of the accessing device.
+For additional security, consider MFA for privileged actions at the application level (such as step-up MFA challenges via PIM tools).

 ### Risk Statement